 - 1 tsp oregano

-- Combine all ingredients, divide into 6 patties (they puff up so don’t worry if they seem thin), and grill or pan fry.
+2. Divide into 6 patties (they puff up, so don’t worry if they seem small).
+Wet hands make this easier.